mobilecoinfoundation/mcips/text/0052-tx-summary-digest.md

 knows that either the `TxSummary` is accurate, or it's signature doesn't matter because the `Tx` will not be accepted.

+**Note**: One concern here is that, we do not want to create a "signing oracle" whereby the host computer can trick the hardware wallet into signing something that has a meaning that they never intended.
+It's important here that the host computer gives the device an extended message digest, followed by the `TxSummary`, and the device computes a (domain separated) Merlin digest based on this.
+If there is a second, alternate meaning to this digest, it means that the attacker found a collision in Merlin.

 A hardware wallet can also expect to be supplied with the `TxSummaryUnblindingData` which allows it to see as much information as possible about where funds are coming from and where they are going in the `Tx`.